MaiMikhy/my-household-budget/README.md

 ![alt text](image-5.png)

 ## Metrics and Analysis
-### 1. Total MonthlyForghtnightly Expenses
+### 1. Total Forghtnightly Expenses
-- This metric provides an overview of your total expenses for each month, helping you understand your overall spending pattern.
+- This metric provides an overview of your total expenses for every forghtninght from 1 December 2023 and 1 April 2024  helping us to understand where our money is going

 ### 2. Expense Breakdown by Category
-- Analyzing expenses by category allows you to identify areas where you're spending the most.
+- Analyzing expenses by categoryits description allowed us to identify areas where you're spending the most.
 It helps in budget allocation and identifying potential areas for cost-saving.

 ### 3. Monthly Trends
-- Tracking monthly trends helps you understand fluctuations in your expenses over time.
-It enables you to anticipate future expenses and plan accordingly.
+- Tracking monthly trends helped us to understand fluctuations in your expenses over time.
+It enabled us  to anticipate future expenses and plan accordingly.

-### 4. Budget Variance
-- By comparing actual expenses to your budgeted amounts, you can assess your budget performance and make adjustments as needed.

 ### 5. Top Spending Categories
 - Identifying the top spending categories gives you insights into where the majority of your budget is being allocated.
 It helps in prioritizing areas for optimization.